All Episodes

 It's a wonderful thing to be a liberal.

-Now, uh, because I think there are still Americans who are logical and rational and do have a memory, let me uh regale you with this latest, because it is actually an apology from the Congressional Budget Office that consistently applies the static analysis to tax cuts.
+Now, because I think there are still Americans who are logical and rational and do have a memory, let me regale you with this latest, because it is actually an apology from the Congressional Budget Office that consistently applies the static analysis to tax cuts.

-If you cut the rate of taxation, they will always say, and they've said for the last uh 40 years that I know about, we're going to cut government revenues.
+If you cut the rate of taxation, they will always say, and they've said for the last 40 years that I know about, we're going to cut government revenues.

 If we reduce the tax rate, it reduces tax revenues.

-Everyone knows, since Art Laffer sketched sketched this out on a cocktail napkin for George Schultz some years ago.
+Everyone knows, since Art Laffer sketched this out on a cocktail napkin for George Schultz some years ago, everyone knows that exactly the opposite happens.

 If you reduce tax rates, the revenue actually goes up.

-The wonderful thing about the Bush tax cuts in 2000, what was it, one and three, there were several waves of them.
+The wonderful thing, and I wish George Bush would put it this way: the wonderful thing about the Bush tax cuts in 2001 and 3, there were several waves of them.

 The wonderful thing about those tax cuts is that they've soaked the rich.